tommlogan/land_surface_temperature/README.md

 #### 1.1 Download the satellite images
+I selected the most recent four/five images per city and day/night where there was no cloud cover over the city of interest.

   1. Website: https://earthexplorer.usgs.gov/
   2. Enter Search Criteria:
     1. Address/Place - type the city name and state, e.g. 'Baltimore, MD' - click on the correct address and it should appear on the map.